la2050/archive/_projects/2016/wish-academy-the-first-high-school-in-the-los-angeles-area-to-provide-inclusive-education.md

   increase due to the proliferation of new families moving to the area employed by the Silicon Beach corporations in Playa Vista.
 More importantly, there are no inclusive high school education options.
 Period.
-project_image_2: 4396755265741-team90.JPG
-empty_column_1: ''
 organization_name: WISH Academy High School
 organization_website: WWW.WISHacademyhs.org
-organization_name_2: WISH Academy High School
-organization_activity: >-
-  Before WISH, we found ourselves without an inclusive community school option for our children, with and without disabilities, in our neighborhoods there aren't any inclusive high school options
-ein: ''

 ---